 About the Virtual Care (Telemedicine) Program:

-Accessing specialists can be challenging for rural residents.
-To help you connect with specialists in nearby cities or communities, we offer a telemedicine program.
-This allows you to consult with specialists via videoconferencing, saving you the travel time, cost, and stress of visiting Ottawa or Kingston.
+We understand that accessing specialists can be challenging for rural residents.
+To help you connect with healthcare providers or other specialists in nearby cities or communities, we offer a virtual care program (also known as telemedicine).
+This allows you to consult with specialists by video, closer to home, saving you the travel time, cost, and stress of visiting Ottawa or Kingston.

-With videoconferencing, you can see a primary care provider, specialist, or other health care provider closer to home.
-A nurse is available to assist you during the appointment (e.g., checking your blood pressure).
-Virtual care can be used for many types of medical visits.
-Services are available throughout the Lanark, Leeds, and Grenville region, whether at an office location, your home, a long-term care facility, or a retirement home
+Services are available throughout the Lanark, Leeds, and Grenville region, whether at an office location, your home, a long-term care facility, or a retirement home.

 How to Get Services: